|

 is quiet yet.
 The scanty light

-mirroring in the black of the lacquer.
+is mirroring in the black lacquer.

 a chord will hesitantly emerge.